Applications accepted on a rolling basis.

 The American Research Institute of the South Caucasus (ARISC) invites applications for U.S. scholars to conduct lectures and/or workshops in the South Caucasus countries of Armenia, Azerbaijan, and Georgia.
 All topics in the social sciences, humanities, and related sciences are eligible, and a list of priority topics is included below.
 Proposals will be judged on the quality of their academic caliber and on the impact to the local scholarly community.
 Selected applicants will be given a $250 stipend for a lecture, or $500 for an all-day workshop.
 Applications for in-country and virtual lectures and workshops will be accepted for 2022; however, priority will be given to lectures and workshops given in-country unless travel restrictions are in place.

-Application requirements: To make the priority deadline, please send a complete application including the application form* and curriculum vitae/resume, by Friday, January 8, 2021, to info “at” arisc.org.
+Application requirements: To make the priority deadline, please send a complete application including the application form* and curriculum vitae/resume to info “at” arisc.org.
 Graduate students must submit a letter from their department confirming their status as PhD candidates.
-All information must be received by Friday, January 8, 2021, in order for the applicant to be considered for the priority deadline.
-However, applications will be accepted until funds are exhausted, at which time our website will indicate the competition closed for 2020-21.
+Applications will be accepted until funds are exhausted, at which time our website will indicate the competition closed for 2021-22.

 Additional Terms and Conditions: